-Services are provided on an individualized basis.
+Services through Family Resources are provided on an individualized basis.
 While at SafePlace2B, youth are provided with individual and group counseling, life skills, education and recreational activities.

 SafePlace2B services are available 24 hours a day, seven days a week in three locations: Clearwater, St. Petersburg, and Bradenton.

-History of SafePlace2B: Several years ago, a focus group was held with young people to help us name our emergency shelter.
+In 2005, a focus group was held with young people to help us name our emergency shelter.
 As a result of this discussion, we renamed our short-term crisis shelter SafePlace2B.
 The young people of our community told us that this name encourages those facing difficult home-life situations to feel safe and comfortable when asking for help.

 Every day, we strive to provide the best resources for homeless youth in our area and give them a safe place to be.
 Our goal is in our name as a constant reminder of what we are trying to do for the community.